Snapp-Technology-Kenya/come-with-me-if-you-want-to-live/specification/01 - Architecture.md

 |   └── package.json
 ```

+- These folders describe a pattern that should be followed for any new component added to the system.
-The services folder contains the domain driven components of the server.
+- The services folder contains the domain driven components of the server.
 Each service gets a readme and an AGENTS.MD file, a spec folder and a model folder, along with a makefile and a tekton task definition yaml file.

 ## Stacks
 - **Infra**: K3D (K8s)